 In addition to this, it is highly flexible and integrates well with other languages, apart from the extensive library at its disposal.

 As the web evolves, the associated technologies and frameworks evolve alongside.
-Modern web app development has replaced the older legacy structures and basic components.
+Modern web application development has replaced the older legacy structures and basic components.

-It is therefore imperative when you build an app to choose the right architecture which will determine the performance of the web application.
+It is therefore imperative to choose the right web app architecture which will determine the performance of the web application.

 Important parameters hinge on the choice of architecture – the speed of the web app, the robust and secure nature, and the manner in which it is responsive.

 The business needs of a solution needs to be viewed in the context of technical needs and vice versa.
 The right web application architecture paves the way for future plans of expansion and scalability with what can be called as an intelligent blueprint.

 Expansion in the future is not just increased demand, but will inevitably include requirements such as interoperability and the need for increased reliability.